 Also, let’s not forget, Hubspot’s report shows that the cost of acquiring new customers increased by nearly fifty percent in the past five years.

 Though, the saddest part is eighty-five percent of customers churn because of poor service that could have been prevented.

 At Landbot, we are no strangers to the customer churn battlefield.

-Through trial and error, our customer success and support team developed (and continues developing) weapons and tactics to gain an advantage and reduce customer churn to a minimum.
+Through trial and error, our customer success and support team developed (and continues developing) weapons and tactics to gain an advantage, get better at how to streamline customer support, and reduce customer churn to a minimum.

 And so, I decided to share a bit of our knowledge in the hope it will help you reduce churn and get it under control.

 Customer churn rate represents the percentage of clients who stop using a product or service over a given period.
 The causes of a possible high churn rate are plentiful, and only an analytical approach can help understand its dynamics and prevent it.

 In my experience, an accurate scientific process is key to identifying its causes.
 This approach also offers you a practical set of possible solutions to limit its devastating impact on your business.
 These types of anti-churn activities often fall under the broader tactics for retaining customers.

 In the sphere of predictive analysis, churn analysis has, little by little, acquired a strategic value.
 That’s thanks to its close link with the degree of customer satisfaction which directly links to loyalty or abandonment.